Nevatim Airbase: Gallery

+Fighter jet squadrons

+Three squadrons of fighter jets are stationed at Nevatim.
+Here is their history in brief:

-116 Squadron "Lions/Defenders Of The South"
+116 Squadron "Lions/ Defenders Of The South"

 The 116 Squadron "Lions Of The South" with A-4N Skyhawk Ayit light fighter jets was relocated in 1983 from Tel Nof Airbase to the newly established Nevatim Airbase 70 km further south and was its first fighter jet squadron.
 The A-4N jets remained in service there until 2002, when the squadron was temporarily disbanded.

 In 2003 it was reopened with F-16A/B Netz jets as the "Defenders Of The South", which had been transferred here from the 253 Squadron "Negev" at Ramon Airbase.
 Three squadrons at Ramon received new F-16I Sufa jets during that time, adapted to Israeli needs.
 In the summer of 2015, all F-16 jets at Nevatim were decommissioned and the squadron was disbanded again.

 Back in the 1960s, the 116 Squadron at Tel Nof Airbase flew the French-made Dassault Mystère IV A. As a reminiscence of this, a Mystère IV jet from that era was placed on a grassy hill near the east gate of Nevatim Airbase, with its nose pointing steeply into the sky (see photo right above).
 A number of other aircraft from bygone times are also on display in a park there.

 In November 2019, the 116 Squadron "Lions Of The South" was reopened at Nevatim Airbase with new F-35I Adir stealth jets from the US.
 It is expected to reach its full size with 25 aircraft towards the end of the 2020s, like the other two F-35I squadrons at Nevatim.